***List updated December 2018

-I initially made this list in October of 2013, and since then it has been continually in my mind as a resource for others.
+I initially made this list back in 2013 and since then I often find myself sharing it as a resource for others.
 As I continue to read, I also continue to refine my list.
-Below are my most up to date twelve recommendations for theology books.
+Below are my top fifteen recommendations for theology books.

 These are not the deepest theological books you’ll ever find or even books you are likely to find in a Bible college setting.
-Instead, these ten books serve as great examples of practical theology that is approachable enough for anyone to understand (as is not the case with most theology books).
+Instead, these books serve as great examples of practical theology that is approachable enough for anyone to understand (as is not the case with most theology books).
+Taken as an entire list, they cover a wide variety of topics that I think the typical Christian should be familiar with in at least a basic sense.
 As such, I’d highly recommend this list to anyone looking to deepen their understanding of Scripture and how God interacts with His people.
-Upon those, we can properly build an understanding of how to fully treat others as God intended.

 I can assure you that you won’t agree with all that you read on this list (I don’t myself), but I can also promise you they will cause you to ask new questions, think new thoughts, and walk away with a stronger grasp of your faith.